jtm-snhu/jtm-snhu.github.io/index.markdown

-I began work on my Bachelor of Science in computer science at SNHU in October 2021.
+I began work on my Bachelor of Science in Computer Science at SNHU in October 2021.
 I received my associate degree in January of 2023 and finished coursework for my bachelor’s degree in June of 2024.